ninambash/COLOR-THERAPY/README.md

 Make colors move faster by decreasing the timer as the player gets better at the game Style the board to look nicer
-Have user log in to continue where they left off and keep track of that paticular user
+Have user log in to continue where they left off and keep track of that paticular user Have a separate link for rules of the game

 # potential roadblocks